 Connect up with others that have purchased a table reservation and split it with them.

-So long as you do this on an individual basis and not through a ticket scalper, you will be fine.
+So long as you do this individually and not through a ticket scalper, you will be fine.

 Woo a local and ask them to get you in.

-Many people at our hotel used this strategy and gained access to many beer gardens and tables in various tents.
+Many people at our hotel used this strategy and gained many beer gardens and tables in various tents.

 Butter up and befriend a waitress.